godfreybwaira/shani-ob/README.md

 **Description:**

 `shani-css` is used to manipulate css classes based on given _event_ fired by element or _status code_ returned by server.
+You can use multiple callbacks separated by `|`

 **Syntax:**